-- Section C1.3 Building type; and - Repealed by Williams Repealed Section C1.4 General controls for all development.
+- Section C1.3 Building type; and - s for all e and the second sec Section C1.4 General controls for all cerelopment.

 C1.5.1 Dormers and skylights

 Adaption of the roof void areas of the principal building forms of Victorian and Federation period dwellings was a traditional building method to increase the area available for bedrooms.
 Typically light and ventilation was provided to these attic level rooms by constructing a dormer window located vertically within the principal roof planes.